quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part49_20.4_Code_Listi.md

 - `construct_hamiltonian` sets up the Hamiltonian matrix for a given set of momenta.
 - `calculate_bound_states` uses the Lanczos algorithm to find the eigenvalues (energy levels) and eigenvectors (wave functions) of the Hamiltonian.

-The resulting wave function \( u \) is obtained by normalizing one of the eigenvectors with the normalization constant \( N_0 \).
+The resulting wave function $u $ is obtained by normalizing one of the eigenvectors with the normalization constant$N_0$.
 This process provides a systematic way to determine the bound states in quantum systems. x??

 ---